MTechWare/wintool-plugins/README.md

     module.exports = { initialize };
     ```
-When WinTool starts, it will detect your plugin's `package.json` and automatically run `npm install` inside your plugin's folder if it hasn't been run before.
+When WinTool starts, it will detect your plugin's `package.json` and automatically run `npm install` inside your plugin's folder if `node_modules` is missing.
 This makes your plugin self-contained and easy to distribute.

 ### Calling Your Backend from Your Frontend